phamcongthuy/challenge/faqs.markdown

   <ul>
     <li>The opportunity to participate in a first-of-its-kind regional effort</li>
     <li>Increasing awareness and exposure around an issue important for LA’s future</li>
-    <li>Helping to create or crystallize a campaign, civic engagement, or mobilization idea</li>
+    <li>Helping to create or crystallize an activation, civic engagement, or mobilization idea</li>
     <li>Increased understanding of the LA social impact landscape</li>
     <li>The opportunity to cultivate and build new relationships with peers</li>
     <li>The chance to build a coalition of committed Angelenos and organizations to support an important issue for LA</li>